 4. Mella controlled smell and spores

-If you live with somebody that is sensitive to mushroom spores or doesnβt like the smell of mushrooms, the Mella is definitely for you.
-The unit is fully enclosed, and nothing gets in or out (except for highly-filtered air) thanks to the dual fan system.
-Added bonus β if you live in an area prone to fruit flies and gnats, this keeps them out!
+If you live with somebody that is sensitive to mushroom spores or doesn’t like the smell of mushrooms, the Mella is definitely for you.
+The unit is fully enclosed to decrease the changes of anything getting in or out (except for highly-filtered air) thanks to the dual fan system.
+Added bonus – if you live in an area prone to fruit flies and gnats, this keeps them out!

 Mella has two clear acrylic side walls and a clear acrylic glass door.
 It also has a stainless-steel floor, roof, and back panel.
 And, while you do need to clean the unit between mushroom harvests, all inner and outer surfaces are easily wiped off with a damp cloth and soapy water or a water/alcohol mixture.
 The reusable humidity filter is also easy to clean.
 Simply run it through lukewarm water between harvests to remove any spore buildup.